Software for the Market of One

 With tools like ChatGPT and Claude, the friction between idea and implementation has dropped to near zero.
 You describe a problem.
 They generate a solution.
 You tweak it, try it, and own it.

 This isn’t enterprise software.
 It’s not even small business software.
-It’s personal software.
+It’s personal software, or in your case, agency-internal software.
 Lightweight, single-purpose, zero-friction tools that solve annoyances and accelerate routines.

 And here’s the kicker: The ROI on these micro-tools is often enormous.
 Not in dollars, but in time, energy, and momentum.